tingerrr/typst-test/README.md

 After releasing a very broken version of [hydra], I started writing tests and, as such, also a small script to run them automatically.
 I got a bit carried away and overengineered the test script, but it had a fundamental flaw; It could not run tests in parallel.
 This and the additional burden of maintaining the messy script was enough to prompt me to write this program.
-As this is direct port of my [hydra test script][hydra-test].
+This is direct port of my [hydra test script][hydra-test].

 [hydra]: https://github.com/tingerrr/hydra